 How to Mute Zoom Audio on a PC or Mobile Device

 With the rise in Zoom’s popularity in recent times, there’s also been a rise in videos showing the often hilarious results of what happens when the app is left unmuted.
-However, those who have experienced some of the gags might not find them as funny, especially during a class or a meeting.
+However, those who have experienced some gags might not find them as funny, especially during a class or a meeting.

 How to Mute Zoom on iPhone

 If you want to mute yourself on Zoom using the iPhone app, the process is very straightforward.
 You’ll need to tap your iPhone’s screen while in the app.
-This will show you different options on the bottom of the screen.
+This will show you different options at the bottom of the screen.

 The Mute option is the first on the left – tap it, and your audio will be muted.
 When you’re ready to resume the conversation, you’ll see there’s an Unmute icon in the same place.
 Tap it, and everyone in the group will be able to hear you once again.